JetBrains/kotlin-native/MULTIPLATFORM.md

 ### Sample

-A sample implementation which follows these documenation can be found in [samples/multiplatform](samples/multiplatform).
+A sample implementation which follows these documenation can be found [here](https://github.com/JetBrains/kotlin-mpp-example).
+You may also look at the [calculator sample](samples/calculator).
+It has a simpler structure (particularly both Android app and Kotlin/Native library are combined in a single Gradle build) but also uses the multiplatform support provided by Kotlin.